haoruiii/haoruiii.github.io/_pages/en-us/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am now an incoming Ph.D. student in the [Department of Sociology at the University of Michigan](https://lsa.umich.edu/soc).
-I will also be a student affiliate of the [Lieberthal-Rogel Center for Chinese Studies (LRCCS)](https://ii.umich.edu/lrccs) and the [Stone Center for Inequality Dynamics (CID)](https://inequality.umich.edu).
+I am now a first-year Ph.D. student in the [Department of Sociology at the University of Michigan](https://lsa.umich.edu/soc).
+I am also a Student Associate of the [Stone Center for Inequality Dynamics (CID)](https://inequality.umich.edu), a Graduate Trainee of the [Population Studies Center (PSC)](https://psc.isr.umich.edu/training/predoctoral/), and a Doctoral Fellow of the [Lieberthal-Rogel Center for Chinese Studies (LRCCS)](https://ii.umich.edu/lrccs).

 My research interests lie in the domain of `social stratification and mobility`.
 Using `quantitative methods`, I have conducted research to study the role of `education` in mobility, paying attention to the experiences of `contemporary China`.
 During my graduate studies, I am thinking of trying additional methods, such as comparative and historical approaches, and expanding the social contexts of interest.